-El A Summa On-programme (typically 32 months) Training to develop the knowledge, skills and behaviour (KSBs) of the occupational standard.
-Apprentices must work towards the following qualification mandated in the standard prior to gateway application: Pearson BTEC Level 3 Diploma in Civil Engineering (603/1217/8) Training towards English and mathematics Level 2, if required.
+On-programme (typically, 32 months) Training to develop the knowledge, skills and behaviour (KSBs) of the occupational standard.
+Training towards mandated qualifications, if required.
+Apprentices must work towards one of the following approved qualifications mandated in the standard prior to gateway application: Pearson BTEC Level 3 National Diploma in Building Services Engineering (603/1218/X) or

+1 For those with an education, health and care plan or a legacy statement, the apprenticeship's English and mathematics minimum requirement is Entry Level 3.
+British Sign Language (BSL) qualifications are an alternative to English qualifications for those who have BSL as their primary language.

+Pearson BTEC Level 3 National Extended Diploma in Building Services Engineering (603/1219/1) or EAL Level 3 Electrotechnical Qualification (601/7345/2) or Pearson BTEC Level 3 Diploma in Advanced Manufacturing Engineering (Development Technical Knowledge) (601/9053/X) or City and Guilds Level 3 Electrotechnical Qualification (601/6299/5) Training towards English and Mathematics Level 2, if required.
 Compiling a portfolio of evidence to underpin the professional discussion.
-End-point assessment The employer must be content that the apprentice is working at or above the level of the occupational standard. gateway Apprentices must have achieved English and mathematics Level 2.
-Apprentices must have achieved as a minimum the following mandatory qualification: Pearson BTEC Level 3 Diploma in Civil Engineering (603/1217/8) For the technical project report with presentation and questioning: apprentices must indicate their preferred civil engineering project subject focus which allows the EPAO to provide the most appropriate technical project brief to be issued at gateway For the professional discussion underpinned by portfolio: apprentices must have compiled and submit the portfolio of evidence End-point Grades available for each assessment method assessment (typically 4 months) End-point assessment method 1: Technical project report and presentation with questions • fail
+The employer must be content that the apprentice is working at or End-point assessment above the level of the occupational standard. gateway Apprentices must have achieved English and Mathematics Level 2.
+Apprentices must demonstrate successful completion of one of the following mandatory qualifications: Pearson BTEC Level 3 National Diploma in Building Services Engineering (603/1218/X) or Pearson BTEC Level 3 National Extended Diploma in Building Services Engineering (603/1219/1) or EAL Level 3 Electrotechnical Qualification (601/7345/2)

-Crown copyright 2021 You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
-Visit www.nationalarchives.gov.uk/doc/open-government-licence
+or

+01

+Pearson BTEC Level 3 Diploma in Advanced Manufacturing Engineering (Development Technical Knowledge) (601/9053/X)

+or

+City and Guilds Level 3 Electrotechnical Qualification (601/6299/5)

+For the technical project with report and presentation with questioning:

+Apprentices must indicate their preferred building services engineering project subject focus which is relevant to their role and allows the EPAO to provide the most appropriate technical project brief to be issued at gateway.

+For the professional discussion underpinned by portfolio:

+Apprentices must have compiled and submit the portfolio of evidence.

+End-point assessment Grades available for each assessment method

+(typically take 4 months) End-point assessment method 1: Technical project with report and presentation with questions

+• fail

 • pass

 distinction

-End-point assessment method 2: Professional discussion underpinned by portfolio:
+End-point assessment method 2: Professional discussion underpinned by a portfolio of evidence:

 • fail

 • pass

 distinction

 Overall EPA/apprenticeship can be graded:

 • fail

 • pass

 distinction

-Professional recognition On completion of the apprenticeship the apprentice will be eligible for registration as an engineering technician by the relevant professional engineering institutions.

-Institution of Civil Engineers (ICE) Chartered Institution of Highways & Transportation (CIHT) Institute of Highway Engineers (IHE) Institution of Structural Engineers (IStructE)
+Professional recognition This standard aligns with the following professional recognition:

+Troicesional recognition Engineering Council for Engineering Technician (EngTech)